Arjay-20/Inventory-Management-System/README.md

 ## 📘 About the Project

-This project is part of our **Midterm Requirement** for the subject *Web Systems and Technologies*.
+This project is part of our **Midterm Examination** for the subject *Web Systems and Technologies*.
-It demonstrates the use of HTML, CSS, JavaScript, and PHP to build a simple **Inventory Management System** with CRUD (Create, Read, Update, Delete) functionality.
+It is a **Laravel-based Inventory Management System** designed to demonstrate CRUD functionality (Create, Read, Update, Delete) using Laravel’s MVC structure and Eloquent ORM.

-The system allows users to manage a list of items — adding, editing, and deleting entries, while maintaining clean UI and dynamic data handling.
+The system allows users to manage inventory records such as product name, quantity, and price — with data stored in a MySQL database.

 ---

 ## 🎯 Objectives

-- Apply core front-end technologies (HTML, CSS, JavaScript).
+- Demonstrate Laravel MVC architecture and routing.
+- Implement CRUD operations using Eloquent ORM.
+- Apply Blade templates for a responsive and dynamic UI.
-- Use PHP for server-side scripting and data handling.
+- Use Laravel Artisan commands for setup and migrations.
-- Demonstrate basic CRUD operations.
-- Practice Git and GitHub for version control and documentation.
+- Practice Git and GitHub for collaboration and documentation.
-- Present professional Markdown documentation.

 ---

 ## ⚙️ Features

-- 🟢 **Add Items** – Add new items with name, quantity, and price
+- 🟢 **Add Items** – Add new inventory records.
-- 🟡 **Edit Items** – Update existing inventory details
+- 🟡 **Edit Items** – Update existing products.
-- 🔴 **Delete Items** – Remove items from the list
+- 🔴 **Delete Items** – Remove products from the database.
-- 🔍 **View Inventory** – Display all stored items in a table
+- 🔍 **View Inventory** – Display all records dynamically.
-- 💾 **Save Data** – Use PHP and MySQL for persistent storage
+- 💾 **Database Integration** – Data stored and managed via MySQL.
+- 🧑‍💻 **Blade UI** – Clean and reusable HTML templating using Blade.

 ---